epeios-q37/hangman-exercises/README.md

 sys.path.append(".")
 from workshop.fr.b import *

-def lettreEstDansMot(*args):
+def lettreEstDansMot(mot,pioches):
-# What the student wrote in the previous exercise.
+# Whatever the student wrote for the previous exercise.

-def obtenirMasque(mot, pioches, dev):
+def obtenirMasque(mot,pioches):

 go(globals())
 ```

-To tell what is the task of the new function, and what it is needed for the implementation, you may also look at the (`en`/`fr`)`/b.py` file.
+To tell the students what to do, the teachers will also look at the (`en`/`fr`)`/b.py` file.

-And so on for the *c*, *d*, *e*… exercises (when they will be available).
+And so on for the *c*, *d*, *e*… exercises (when available).

-Between exercises, you will probably have to introduce the concepts that will be useful for the new exercise.
-For these, there are actually another set of exercises in development, which can be find here: <https://q37.info/s/tpkx4cfk>
+Once an exercise is completed, the teachers will probably have to introduce the concepts that will be relevant for the next exercise.
+For this purpose, another set of exercises is being developed and can be find here: <https://q37.info/s/tpkx4cfk>.